-The other renewable resource that has been experiencing rapid growth in Indiana in the last decade is solar photovoltaic, with its installed capacity increasing from virtually none in 2008 to more than 682 MW as of July 2022.
-As can be seen in Table 1-1 the PV capacity is connected to the grid as follows: 61 percent (415 MW) through either direct ownership by utilities or through power purchase agreements2, 22 percent (149 MW) through net metering3 tariffs and 17 percent (118 MW) through feed-in tariffs4.
+The other renewable resource that has been experiencing rapid growth in Indiana in the last decade is solar photovoltaic, with its installed capacity increasing from virtually none in 2008 to 1,338 MW as of July 2022.
+As can be seen in Table 1-1 the PV capacity is connected to the grid as follows: 77 percent (1,032 MW) through either direct ownership by utilities or through power purchase agreements, 14 percent (188 MW) through net metering tariffs and 9 percent (118 MW) through feed-in tariffs.